shilangyu/rust-regex-systemf/DraftPR.md

 work as conditional epsilon transitions, similar to the already supported "look" assertions (e.g. `^`, `\b`, `$`).

-`PikeVM`s cache has been expanded to preserve good performance of single-match searches (stop the look-around threads once the main automaton finishes) and of all-matches searches (remember the look-around states when resuming a search to prevent having to rescan the haystack from the beginning).
+`PikeVM`'s cache has been expanded to preserve good performance of single-match searches (stop the look-around threads once the main automaton finishes) and of all-matches searches (remember the look-around states when resuming a search to prevent having to rescan the haystack from the beginning).